Parrish Cosmetic & Plastic Surgery Center

 How old are most people when they choose to have cosmetic surgery?

-35-50 years of age is the primary category for cosmetic surgery.
-In 2005, this group accounted for approximately 42.5% of all cosmetic surgery.
+In 2011 40-54 years of age was the primary age group for cosmetic surgery and accounted for approximately 33% of all cosmetic surgery procedures.

 back to top